janoside/bitcoin-resources/environment-setup.md

 2. [Compile Bitcoin Core](https://bitzuma.com/posts/compile-bitcoin-core-from-source-on-ubuntu/)

-### Electrum Personal Server
+### Goal 2: Electrum Personal Server (EPS)

-**Goal**: Install and configured `Electrum Personal Server` (EPS).
 This software provides a blockchain-data API to the Electrum wallet (hereafter "Electrum") software that we'll install later.
 By default Electrum will connect to any number of public "Electrum Servers" which feed Electrum data but can, in doing so, spy on you and your data.
 EPS provides a compatible API that will only manage and serve *your* data.

 1. Install [source](https://stadicus.github.io/RaspiBolt/raspibolt_64_electrum.html)